Bubbelbad/Bubbelbad/README.md

 - 💻 Currently studying object oriented programming @ NBI / Handelsakademin
-- 🌳 Looking for internship in autumn 2024 around Gothenburg area
+- 🌳 Looking for internship - six weeks starting september 2024, around Gothenburg area
 - ⚡ Will be examinated and ready for work in spring 2025

  _**Constructive criticism of my code is welcome !**_